-In the pages that follow we’ll look at the two Japanese syllabaries – Hiragana and katakana, which together are known as ‘the kanas’.
-In English, we also use two different methods to write our sounds – lower-case and upper-case:
+The two Japanese syllabaries – Hiragana and katakana, together, are known as the kanas.
+In English, we also use two different systems to write our sounds – lower-case and upper-case:

 わ, れ, ね